Quin-Darcy/rust-c-ffi-guide/README.md

 ```
 These bindings are now callable from within our Rust code, provided we import them into whatever file we plan on making the calls from.

-### Calling the Rust FFI Binding (naive)
+### Calling C Functions from Rust
+TBD

+#### Library-Owned Memory (Naive Approach)
-We conclude this section by looking at the naive way to call these binidngs from the Rust project's `naive.rs` file.
+In this section, we look at the naive way to call these bindings from the Rust project's `examples/naive.rs` file.
 ```rust
 /* File: examples/naive.rs */